 She joins the sales fleet fresh from a multi-million dollar refit that has left her in exacting condition and ready to welcome a new owner.
 With naval architecture by Tim Heywood, Step One was built by Dutch yard Amels in steel and aluminium and delivered in 2012 as the yard's first Limited Editions 180 yacht.

-A custom interior by Laura Sessa utilises a colour palette that focuses on creams and whites, with maple wood and white onyx contrasted against black details.
-Accommodation is for up to 11 guests in five cabins including a master suite on the main deck, three doubles and a twin, all with en suite bathroom facilities.
+A custom interior by Laura Sessa makes use of crisp creams and whites, with maple wood and white onyx contrasted against black details.
+Accommodation is for up to 11 guests in five cabins including a master suite on the main deck, three doubles and a twin, all with en-suite bathroom facilities.

 The yacht's designers have utilised the space to its fullest in the main saloon.
 Seating is to port while aft — in an area necessarily constricted by the technical ducting — a port-side bar features a backlit base that's perfect for evening entertainment.

 Elsewhere, the yacht boasts a touch and go helipad, a generous beach club and a steam room that's primed for spa sessions at sea.
 Crowning the yacht, a split-level sundeck stretches out over 155 metres and volunteers a variety of amenities that larger yachts would be proud of.